josedab/test-repository/README.md

 - Testing now that stats make it to the data warehouse
   - Will they?
 Not seeing anything yet :(
   - Maybe wait for some more minutes to make sure??
+  - I was querying the wrong time window!!
+It works! 🎉